ESGF/CDNOT/docs/site-requirements.md

 ## Tier-3 sites

-Tier-3 sites effectively provide _replicas_ of CMIP6 datasets originally published.
+Tier-3 sites effectively provide _replicas_ of CMIP6 datasets originally published to ESGF sites.
+However these replicas are reformatted to something other than netCDF.
+Several examples that we are use the Zarr format for the data placed in cloud-based object storage.

+### Responsibilities for Tier-3 sites

 - Identify a site contact to be subscribed to the CDNOT list.
 - Documentatio to refer users to official CMIP6 information so the users have an understanding of where to find metadata, eg PIDs, citiations, ES-DOC errata.
 - See Replica management guidelines for Tier-1 sites.
 Consider that the Tier-3 site may not use an ESGF replica index so utilties eg reference implementations that compare esg-search records across indexes (original vs replica) would not apply in these cases so it is the responsibility of the site manager to develop procedures for this.